RadicallyOpen/RadicallyOpen/index.markdown

 - [Read what patients and health professionals are saying about RO DBT](/about/quotes/)

 ### Latest news: Only a few more places remaining on our Columbus Intensive Training this May!
-The early bird rate expires on the 4th of April, don't miss out!
+####The early bird rate expires on the 8th of April, don't miss out!
+[Click here for more information and registration](http://www.radicallyopen.net/events/2016-05-columbus-intensive)

 ![APA Sponsor Approval Logo](https://dl.dropboxusercontent.com/u/5411729/APA%20approval%20Icon%20with%20RO%20text.png)